Reviewing Mangalyaan, India’s first Mars mission

 The mission saw several film and TV show adaptations in India, the most popular of which was the dramatized movie Mission Mangal.
 The national government decided to feature an illustration of Mangalyaan on the reverse side of India’s highest denomination currency note of ₹2,000 (roughly $27).
 Writer Minnie Vaid wrote a book called Those Magnificent Women and their Flying Machines, which profiles the journeys of some of the key women who had leading roles in the mission.

 With the experience gained from Mangalyaan and technologies built for it, ISRO is planning more missions to explore the inner solar system, such as the Venus orbiter Shukrayaan and the Aditya-L1 solar observatory.
-ISRO is also planning to launch Mangalyaan 2 in 2024 or 2026 with an upgraded orbiter and 100 kilograms of scientific instruments.
+ISRO is also planning to launch Mangalyaan 2 by 2026, with an upgraded orbiter and 100 kilograms of scientific instruments, but is uncertain to be formally undertaken anytime soon.
 A recent talk by a veteran ISRO scientist tells us that ISRO has begun working on Mars landing technologies too.

 In all, mission Mangalyaan has opened up the inner solar system for India’s fledgling planetary program.